elenanikou93/elenanikou93/README.md

-# Hi, I'm Elena!
+# Hi, I’m Elena.

-I like building things to see how they work.
+I like building things to understand how they work.

-Most of the code here started as an idea I wanted to try out, an AI agent, a scheduling algorithm, a small game, or lately a Discord bot.
-I enjoy taking a concept and pushing it until it becomes a working system.
+Most of the code here started as something I wanted to try out — an AI agent, a scheduling algorithm, a small game, a Discord bot, or more recently, a small REST API.
+I enjoy taking an idea and pushing it until it becomes a working system.

-This repository space is basically where I experiment with:
+This space is where I experiment with:

-◌ algorithms and data structures
+* algorithms and data structures

-◌ backend logic and small system design
+* backend logic and small system design

-◌ automation tools and bots
+* automation tools and bots

-◌ ideas that turn into small working projects
+* ideas that turn into small working projects

-# Languages and tools I use
+# Technologies I use:
 Java, Python, C++, SQL
-Git, Maven, VS Code, Visual Studio
+Git, Maven, VS Code, Visual Studio, IntelliJ IDEA

-Right now I'm working on a Python Discord bot and a few backend-oriented experiments.
+Right now I’m working on backend-focused projects, automation ideas, and small systems that help me learn by building.

-More things will probably appear here over time.
+More things will probably show up here over time.

 🔗 LinkedIn: https://linkedin.com/in/elena-nikou